sabinsharma/Group2/README.md

 # Backend Description:
  Backend in general is something thats hidden from the public/ end users.
- We propose to use the backend for the website.
- Intermediator between the website users and the hospital staff.
+ We propose to use the backend for the website.It is like a large excel sheet where you can store your data in a logical way.It acts as   an Intermediator between the website users and the hospital staff.
  For instance you will enter the information into the database and that information will be fetched by the users visiting the website by using specific search criteria.